 According to Accenture,** approximately 80% of executives in B2B companies believe that offering an outstanding customer experience (CX) is directly connected to generating better business results and ensuring the company has a competitive advantage.
 Despite this realization, fewer than 25% of these companies excel at offering great CX.
 If this group is representative of most marketers, then a vast majority of B2B brand experiences may be falling flat, missing the mark, and/or creating frustration that turns away prospects.

 We are obsessed with driving relevance for our clients’ brands.
 Accordingly, we have developed a Brand Relevance Scorecard that assesses the relevance of each brand-touchpoint from four perspectives:

 These brand relevance questions seem disarmingly simple, but it’s amazing how many sophisticated companies cannot answer yes to even one of them.

-Was it worth it?
-The proof is in the figgy pudding.
-The website launched on October 6, 2018 and the results have been stellar, with the new site delivering a significant improvement on conversion rates without losing any organic visibility.
-We estimate that the enhanced effectiveness of the website is poised to contribute a 7-figure revenue impact for ADP this year.
+The initial results in just a few short weeks were stellar, with the new site delivering a double-digit improvement on conversion rates without the loss of any organic visibility.
+None.
+In fact, it went up.
+Results from the enhanced effectiveness of the website is projected to contribute a 7-figure revenue increase this year.

 What B2B marketer wouldn’t want to find their stocking bursting with qualified leads this year?
 By putting “brand relevance” on your holiday wish list, that marketer could be you.